Cypher-Monarch/Cypher-Monarch/README.md

 ### 📦 [ChronoLOG (WIP)](https://github.com/Cypher-Monarch/ChronoLOG)

-> Full application with modular architecture
+> Full application for tracking and scheduling your day

-* 🧠 Core / DB / GUI separation
-* 🎨 Custom UI with assets
-* ⚙️ Setup + dependency management
-* 🧩 Structured project design
+* 🗄️ SQL Backend for robust data handling
+* 🖥️ Qt GUI for the eye candy
+* 📖 Monospace fonts for comfortable reading experience

 ---